matthijn/observatory/README.md

 ## Example

-Lets say we have run a pet store and we wan’t to check the food supply of some animals.
+Lets say we have run a pet store and we want to check the food supply of some animals.
 The `PETSquirrel` and `PETRabbit`.
 With observatory we can do it with just a few lines of code:

 ```